elkraneo/stepintovision.ai/README.md

   and SHA-256 `contentDigest`.
 - Format hints: locale, `contentType`, `wordCount`, `tokenCount`, `readingTimeSeconds`.
+- Normalization flags: `normalized` is `true` when the article body has been grammar-fixed or deduplicated; `verbatim` remains `false` for the curated Markdown we serve.
 - Taxonomy & relations: categories, tags, hero image metadata, additional inline media, `seeAlso`, developer-focused links (e.g., GitHub repository and download URLs), `alternateUrls.aiReadable`, and provenance fields for